eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 Since we often need to manage multiple versions of the Jobmon service at one time, the majority of deployment units are grouped together into a single **namespace**.
-The  Rancher screen show below shows two separate deployments of Jobmon (3.0.0 and 3.1.5) each running in completely separate namespaces.
+The  Rancher screenshot below shows two separate deployments of Jobmon (3.0.0 and 3.1.5) each running in completely separate namespaces.
 Within each namespace is also an Elastic monitoring stack, responsible for log aggregation and performance monitoring of the Jobmon service.